 From Leeds Bradford, we flew south, almost shadowing the route my father and I had taken a week before.
 The weather was still beautiful and, being a Saturday, there were a fair few other small airplanes buzzing around, as well as a couple of very active gliding sites to watch out for.
 We were going to the west of London this time, instead of the east.
 Luton ATC were very helpful and gave us clearance through their zone, crossing the runway just after an EasyJet 737 had departed.
 They handed us off to Heathrow who were far less helpful; they pushed us down low and sent us almost all the way around to the west of their zone, although we did at least get close-up views of the Dorney Lake rowing facility and Ascot horse racing course.

 Our destination was Redhill Aerodrome, tucked into the northern edge of the Gatwick zone.
 We were planning to meet a whole group of pilots from the Flyer Forum, who were gathering here for the afternoon.
 We touched down on the westerly grass runway and taxied over to the restaurant, where most of the group had already gathered.
 One had even flown in his Mooney from Switzerland; although not exclusively to see us!
-Another had just arrived on a commercial flight from Gatwick and had come straight over.
+Another had just arrived on a commercial flight at London Gatwick airport and had come straight over.

 We spent the afternoon swapping stories, chatting about the upcoming Atlantic crossing of two of the other forum members, and having the chance to view some of the historic aircraft tucked in the hangar behind the restaurant.
 As evening drew in, we made the short flight over to Laddingford where we were met by my mother, and also Charles; the founder of African Promise.
 We’d really hoped to have the chance to meet up with him while in he UK, and he had made the trip down from London to make it happen!
 We worked out that it was about 17 years since we had last seen each other.